thoth-tech/documentation/docs/Splashkit/Applications/Build a COOL game/Research & Findings/Sound Effects/Sound Effects.md

 # Sound Effects
 ## Introduction
-When building COOL game, sound effect is one of the core element.
-For our different types of arcade games, we found the following royalty-free sound effects that can be used.
+When building a COOL game, sound is one of the core elements.
+For our different arcade games, we found the following royalty-free sound effects that can be used.

 There are game over music (and potentially loop-able game music), jumping noise (for jump), collision/hit noise, dice roll sound, and some audio saying "start!" and "game over", kick/punch sound, block moving noise.